JacobSeatlholo/BHW-package/docs/doc2.md

 src="https://www.youtube.com/embed/wxl6E0czWbw">
 </iframe>

-We adapt to customer demands & circumstances in real-time.
+Our goal is to customer demands & circumstances in real-time.
 We offer data driven services that increase overall digital marketing efficiency within the organisational campaigns.
 We continuously listen to our customers & act proactively to anticipate needs.

-## Automation & AI

-**So What is Artificial Intelligence?**

-Artificial intelligence (AI) is the ability of machines to interpret data and act intelligently, this simply means that they can carry out tasks based on data at hand.AI systems have been proven to out perform humans on many aspects.
-Despite the controversy behind its existence & use, AI still proves to be becoming more affordable to the masses, thus making it a somewhat essential tool for one that seeks increased workflow productivity , process efficiency & omnichannel platforms for their business.

 **What We Can Do For You?**